 From a financial services perspective, younger segments might not be high-profit–producing customers when they first begin their savings journey.
 They tend to have smaller investment portfolios and lower contributions than those of older customers.
 However, they show the highest interest in digital solutions among respondents, which will likely only grow as they learn more about retirement products.
 And since many are in the early stages of their careers, in time, they could become high earners, which should make this segment attractive over the longer term.

 FSIs could roll out holistic online solutions to attract customers who are comfortable with digital options—but, due to the insecurity of the past two years, prefer to keep money on hand for emergencies.
 By investing in online channels that address both short-term and long-term savings, FSIs could invite a broader segment of the population to engage with online solutions, while positioning short-term savers into long-term investors.

-For example, Voya developed a data-driven financial wellness solution to help people better allocate their money between emergency and retirement savings and maximize their long-term financial wellness goals.30
+For example, Voya developed a data-driven financial wellness solution to help people better allocate their money between emergency and retirement savings and maximise their long-term financial wellness goals.30

 Consumer retirement savings remain underfunded, perhaps in part because of a lack of more proactive industry efforts.
 But now, a confluence of extraordinary events over the past two years could serve as catalysts for transformation.

 The pandemic and structural changes in the economy and workforce have fundamentally shifted consumer priorities and behaviours.
 By understanding and embracing these shifts, FSIs have an opportunity to drive productive change that can benefit a wider array of customers, their own growth and profitability, and the economy as a whole.